giantswarm/docs/src/content/ui-api/kubectl-gs/template-catalog.md

 The Catalog CRD is namespace scoped and replaces the [AppCatalog]({{< relref "/ui-api/management-api/crd/appcatalogs.application.giantswarm.io.md" >}})
 CRD which is cluster scoped.
 This is to improve multi-tenancy support when used with the [Management API]({{< relref "/ui-api/management-api/overview/index.md" >}}).

+The Catalog CRD supports having a related ConfigMap or Secret with values YAML.
+These values are merged with the rest of the [configuration]({< relref "/app-platform/app-configuration/index.md" >}}) when Apps are deployed from this App Catalog.

 ## Usage